HudsonGraeme/Tapp/README.md

 * Tesla Supercharger by Ervin Bolat from the Noun Project
 * schedule by Markus from the Noun Project
+* Unlock by shashank singh from the Noun Project

 Copyright © 2019 Spencer Graham